MarbleSheen Asbestos Pools

 Marblesheen has a reputation for becoming unstable and loose, it can crumble and crack, in many instances the fine web cracks may not appear unless the pool is empty, and the cracks may be more visible if there is still some moisture within the marblesheen surface.

 Off-white Marblesheen is quite normal to come across, marblesheen can vary between White & Grey, to an off-white with a hint of green or yellow tone.
-Just like this picture shows you Marblesheen can be prone to having calcium spots throughout the surface.
+Just like this picture shows you, Marblesheen can be prone to having calcium spots throughout the surface.

 Green Stains in Marblesheen

 Not to be confused with the previous Marble-Sheen, green stains such as these in the photo are typically inconsistant through the pool surface.
-Typically these stains are from metals in you pool water such as copper and they can oxidize on your pool surface causing a greenish stain, these stains can also be from burning the pool render with chemicals and is an important reminder as to why Salt & Chlorine should be diluted prior to be released into your pool, also do not forget to spread ad dissolve the chemicals so that it does not sit and sediment on the pool surface, this is what the stains look like on a Marble-sheen surface.
+Typically these stains are from metals in the pool water such as copper and they can oxidize on your pool surface causing a greenish stain, these stains can also be from burning the pool render with chemicals and is an important reminder as to why Salt & Chlorine should be diluted prior to be released into your pool, also do not forget to spread ad dissolve the chemicals so that it does not sit and sediment on the pool surface, this is what the stains look like on a Marble-sheen surface.

 This is what we consider the most dangerous of all Marble-sheen, though for the most part the Marblesheen is contained behind the pool paint making it slightly safer while not underwater, many people including professionals may not realize there is marblesheen behind the pool paint.
 In most cases a swimming pool renovation may require sandblasting, which should not and would not be done unless testing for asbestos was done & a certificate can be provided.
 That's why we recommend chemical peeling in cases where asbestos fibres were detected.